-This is a flexible space with entrance via Garbutt Place.
-The accommodation comprises two floors, with the lower floor containing comfortable setting and a small kitchenette for use as a social, or small group space.
-The ground floor also houses an impressive collection of fashion and fashion related books and journals/periodicals.
-The second floor contains open access PCs and a range of desktop and pod-based learning spaces.
+The accommodation comprises two floors, with the second floor containing comfortable setting and a small kitchenette for use as a social, or small group space.
+The second floor also houses an impressive collection of fashion and fashion related books and journals/periodicals.